Bharatiya Mahila Bank

 Bharatiya Mahila Bank (BMB; lit.
 'Indian Women's Bank') was a fully owned subsidiary of State Bank of India based in Mumbai, India.
 Former Indian Prime Minister Manmohan Singh inaugurated the system on 19 November 2013 on the occasion of the 96th birth anniversary of former Indian Prime Minister Indira Gandhi.
 As part of the Modi government's banking reforms and to ensure greater banking outreach to women, the bank merged with State Bank of India on 1 April 2017.

 While being run by women, and lending exclusively to women, the bank allowed deposits to flow from everyone.
 India was the third country, after Pakistan and Tanzania, to have a bank exclusively to benefit women.

 Banking for women

-In India, only 26% of women have an account with a formal financial institution, compared with 46% of men.
-This has changed after the initiation of Pradhan Manthri Jan Dhan Yojana – accounts of women jumped radically to 60%.
-That means an account in either a bank, a credit union, a co-operative, post office or a microfinance institution, according to a study by the World Bank.
-Also, for women, per capita credit is 80 per cent lower than males.
+In India, before the PMJDY scheme, only 26% of women had an account with a formal financial institution, compared with 46% of men.
+This has changed after the initiation of Pradhan Manthri Jan Dhan Yojana – accounts of women jumped radically to 61%.
+That means an account in either a bank, or a credit union, or a co-operative, or post office or a microfinance institution, according to a study by the World Bank.
+Also, for women, per capita credit was 80 per cent lower than males.